ayshrj/toshiba-project-complete/README.md

 - "day": Groups data by day.
 - "month": Groups data by month.
-- "week": Groups data by week (not implemented in the provided code).
 - "year": Groups data by year.

 ### Output